-NOTE: There is no need to complete this procedure if you ran the OAuth configuration tool when the connector was installed.
+NOTE: There is no need to complete this procedure if you ran the OAuth configuration tool during the installation process.

-To configure authentication with Yammer
+To configure OAuth authentication

 - 1. Open the folder where you installed the connector. - 2.
-Open the file oauth\tool.cfg in a text editor.
+Open the file oauth_tool.cfg in a text editor. - In the [Default] section, set any SSL or proxy settings that are required to access the repository: